nixworks/public/news/2011/06/16/README.md

 _Context: Government of Malaysia, hacker group Anonymous, hackers_

 ### [Sections of the British media report that Prince Harry has been cleared to return to service in the Afghan War. ](/news/2011/06/16/sections-of-the-british-media-report-that-prince-harry-has-been-cleared-to-return-to-service-in-the-afghan-war.md)
-_Context: British people, Prince Harry, War in Afghanistan (2001-present)_
+_Context: British, Prince Harry, War in Afghanistan (2001-present)_

 ### [Libyan leader Muammar Gaddafi's compound in Tripoli is hit by a NATO bombing raid. ](/news/2011/06/16/libyan-leader-muammar-gaddafi-s-compound-in-tripoli-is-hit-by-a-nato-bombing-raid.md)
 _Context: Libyan, Muammar Gaddafi, NATO, Tripoli_